 Lastly, the combo I think is the most interesting for us to observe iswith .
 This shows us a way to use our blink ability with a planeswalker.
 By using 's blink ability, we can reset , making it a new object in the eyes of the game.
 As a result, we may lose any extra loyalty counters we may have accrued, but we get to activate our planeswalker again.
 This combo takes advantage of that by using 's ability to blink , putting us back where we started.

-I think this revelation is perhaps the most powerful because it will act as the foundation for the coming deck.
-Planeswalkers' abilities are quite varied, giving us plenty of opportunities to get a noncreature spell to cast.allows us to bring an artifact card back from our graveyard with his second ability, allowing us to recur a card like or which we can then immediately cast again to trigger , then get sacrificed to make prime targets for to start us over.
-(RIP his ) can pick up one of our artifacts, such as , with his second ability, and then allow us to cast it again, putting us up a mana and resetting so we can repeat it yet again.
+I think this revelation is perhaps the most powerful because it will act as the foundation for the decklist I'd like to brew around, which is coming up at the end of this article!
+Planeswalker abilities are quite varied, giving us plenty of opportunities to get a noncreature spell to cast. allows us to bring an artifact card back from our graveyard with his second ability, allowing us to recur a card like or which we can then immediately cast again to trigger , and sacrifice to make prime targets for to start us over.
+(RIP his ) can pick up one of our artifacts, such as with his second ability, and then allow us to cast it again, putting us up a mana and resetting so we can repeat it yet again.

-Not only that, but once we have repeated the loop enough to have infinite colorless mana, we can then instead pick up something liketo make infinite mana, and then any planeswalker we control for infinite activations of the 'walker.
-One such outlet is ; he can make infinite 0/1 tokens, and his second ability can turn those tokens into cards.
+Not only this, but once we have repeated the look enough to have infinite colorless mana, we can then instead pick up something liketo make infinite mana, and then any planeswalker we control for infinite activations of the walker.
+One such outlet is who can be used to make infinite 0/1 tokens, and then activate his second ability to turn those tokens into cards!

 Where Does This Leave Us?

-From there, we just want to support our planeswalker plan while also adding some mill to support our commander,.
+From there, we just want to support our planeswalker plan, while also adding some mill to support our commander,.
 I think the coolest spice I could fit into this deck was exploiting token creation and our low creature count to play effects.
-Worst case scenario, we flip into and use it to get back our !
+Even in the worst case scenario, we'll just flip into and use the ability to get back our !